 - Six- to eight-ply shells have a higher stiffness and resistance of energy transfer from the patches.
 With a lower vibration of the shell the sound is greater projection.
 Drums made of this thickness are ideal for general purpose applications or situations that need more power, such as a more open area or for a concert.

 - Nine- to eleven-ply shells are very efficient and allow most of the energy of the musician to easily reach the audience.
 These drums are ideal for theaters, open-air concerts, venues, etc. and other uses that require high levels of sound pressure.
 Drums made in this thickness make each detail appreciate with intensity and projection.
 Bass drums and the floor toms sound well with thicker shells.

 For greater versatility, toms with “standard” depths are required, that is, sizes of 12×8”, 13×9”, etc. To produce power, sizes 12×10”, 13×11”, etc. is considered.
 For greater sensitivity, the depths below 12×8”, 13×9”, offer it to you.
 Medium term between both would be 12×9”, 13×10”, etc. offering a great sensitivity and also a wide range of tonal projection.
 The diameter of a drum affects the tone more than anything else: the wider the drum, the lower the tone.

 What do competing brands offer?

 It is the musician who must find the right sound for himself, and as such, no one can say exactly this drum kit is better than another, because this will depend only on tastes of each person.
 The drum kit that best meets the expectations of the musician himself in sound, design, quantity pieces, finishes, etc., will be the best for him.
-There are musicians who have drum kit of unknown brands or who have disappeared from the market and despite the fact that they are even bullied by their colleagues, they feel comfortable with their sound, they are very fond of it, and they keep it for many years.

 How much does a drum set cost?